hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 #### Sender

 1. As an hts-token-airdrop-sender, I want to airdrop a token to a receiver who has already associated with the token.
 I expect this should work exactly like the crypto transfer.
-2. As an hts-token-airdrop-sender,  I want to send token using to a receiver who has not associated with the token but has an open autoAssociation slot.
+2. As an hts-token-airdrop-sender,  I want to airdrop a token using to a receiver who has not associated with the token but has an open autoAssociation slot.
 I expect this should work exactly like the cryptoTransfer.
-3. As an hts-token-airdrop-sender,  I want to send token to a receiver who has not associated with the token and has no open autoAssociation slots.
+3. As an hts-token-airdrop-sender,  I want to airdrop a token to a receiver who has not associated with the token and has no open autoAssociation slots.
 I expect this transfer will be marked as pending that the receiver can claim at any time if it is still available at that time.
 4. As an hts-token-airdrop-sender I want to cover the custom fees (fixed, fractional, and royalty excluding fallback) of an airdrop to an account that is already associated with a token to reduce the friction by a receiving account
 5. As an hts-token-airdrop-sender I want to cover the fees (custom, association & rent until the end of the first full auto renewal period) of an airdrop that consumes an automatic token slot to reduce the friction for a receiving account
 6. As an hts-token-airdrop-sender I want to cover the fees (airdrop, custom, association & rent until the end of the first full auto renewal period) of an airdrop that results in a pending transfer to reduce the friction by the intended receiving account.